Clergy Sexual Abuse in the Diocese of Rockville Centre

 Whether you require assistance in navigating the complexities of the New York Child Victims Act or simply need someone to listen to your story without judgment, we are ready to help child sexual abuse survivors like you pursue justice, healing, compensation, and accountability in the Diocese of Rockville Centre.
 Our law firm of legal professionals and trauma-informed advocates have spent nearly 40 years working with survivors of clergy sexual abuse and successfully litigating cases against Catholic dioceses and religious orders nationwide.

 It’s time for your voice to be heard.
 It’s time to hold institutions accountable for covering up decades of sexual abuse.
 It’s your time.

 Diocese of Rockville Centre Files for Chapter 11 Bankruptcy

 On October 1, 2020, the Diocese Rockville Centre filed for Chapter 11 bankruptcy reorganization.
 Diocesan officials made this decision after being named as a defendant in hundreds of clergy sexual abuse lawsuits filed since New York’s Child Victims Act took effect in August 2019.
-Chapter 11 bankruptcy changes what survivors can do under the New York Child Victims Act, but it does not close the door to justice and accountability.

 Historically, organizations such as Catholic dioceses and religious orders have used Chapter 11 bankruptcy as a shield to prevent embarrassing jury trials, allowing the institution to continue “business as usual” while continuing to hide its secrets.
 Bishops use this legal tactic to prevent survivors of child sexual abuse from pursuing legal action, exposing predators, and holding the Diocese accountable.
 However, you still have legal rights.
 Please visit our Chapter 11 bankruptcy FAQ page for more details about this process.